SCJangra/fievar/README.md

-This crate provides procedural macrs to generate functions that return static slices of struct field names and enum variant names.
+This crate provides procedural macrs to generate functions that return static slices of struct field names or enum variant names.

 # Examples
 ```rust